 The ARC is staffed by peer tutors who provide free academic support and assistance to any OCC students enrolled in any OCC class.
 Peer tutors can help students study for a test, practice memory work, or review class notes.
 Peer tutors are also available to help students with papers and essays.
 Students can make appointments for assistance with brainstorming paper topics, revising thesis language, organizing and developing ideas, refining rough drafts, polishing grammar and punctuation, or formatting bibliographic material and footnotes.
 Tutoring appointments are available in 30- or 60-minute increments.

 The ARC provides free academic skills workshops for all Ozark students.
 These workshops cover a variety of topics, such as time management, research skills, and coping with stress.
 The ARC also offers a variety of quick reference guides for things like thesis statements, inductive studies, and the exegetical process.
 Stop by the ARC to pick up a workshop schedule or any of the quick reference guides.

-Students with documented learning disabilities who have been granted learning accommodations by the Academic Dean's office can use the ARC for proofreading services, testing assistance, and other academic needs.
-Contact the Director of the ARC for more information.
+Students with documented learning disabilities who have been granted learning accommodations by the Academics Office can use the ARC for proofreading services, testing assistance, and other academic needs.
+Contact the ARC director for more information.

 General ARC Services

 Do I need to make an appointment to meet with a tutor?

 It's not required, but it is recommended.
 An appointment secures your spot with a tutor.
 We are happy to take walk-ins if we have open spots on our schedule.

 Schedule an appointment here.
 First-time users will need to create an account using their student email address.
 After registering, simply enter your email address and the password you created to log on to the system and set up an appointment for the tutor and time slot you desire.

 I made an appointment but then forgot to come.
 How can I reschedule?

 Just log on to the online scheduling system to make a new appointment.